Motivic cohomology of cyclic coverings: Cyclic coverings and their motivic cohomology

 \begin{Rem} If only the variety $X$ is assumed to be smooth, the variety $Y_s \setminus F$ is smooth even without any assumptions on $F$; then the analogue of Theorem \ref{Chow} (and Theorem \ref{Chow-Tensor}) hold for $Y_s \setminus F$: Assume that \begin{itemize} \item[(a)] $s \in R^{\times}$ \item[(b)] there is a $\mathbb{G}_{m,k}$-action $\gamma$ on $X$, which makes $f$ a quasi-invariant of weight $d \in \mathbb{Z}$ with respect to $\gamma$ and $\langle d,s \rangle = \mathbb{Z}$ \end{itemize} Then $\varphi_{s}$ induces an isomorphism $H^{2i,i} (X \setminus F_{0},R) \cong H^{2i,i} (Y_{s} \setminus F,R)$ for $i \geq 1$. \end{Rem}

 Let $s,t \geq 1$ be integers.
-Under the assumptions introduced at the beginning of this section, we call the subvariety $Y_{s,t}$ of $X \times_k \mathbb{A}^1_k \times_k \mathbb{A}^1_k$ defined by the equation $\{f + u^{s} + v^{t}=0\}$ a bicyclic covering of orders $s,t$ (here $u$ and $v$ are the variables of the two copies of $\mathbb{A}^1_k$).
+With the notation of Definition \ref{CyclicCoverings} and under the General Assumptions \ref{Assumptions}, we call the subvariety $Y_{s,t}$ of $X \times_k \mathbb{A}^1_k \times_k \mathbb{A}^1_k$ defined by the equation $\{f + u^{s} + v^{t}=0\}$ a bicyclic covering of orders $s,t$ (here $u$ and $v$ are the variables of the two copies of $\mathbb{A}^1_k$).
 We conclude the section with some results on the Chow groups and on the vector bundles of such bicyclic coverings.
 At first, we prove a result on the Chow groups of such bicyclic coverings: